 How to conduct a Facilities Drive-In Workshop: http://appa.org/Training/Driveinprogram.cfm

 For more information on either the Toolkit or the Drive-In Workshop Contact:

 The BOC is a skills-based training for professionals in the facilities operation, maintenance and management field who aim to pursue greater knowledge in energy management and efficiency while earning a respected professional credential.
 The training includes a thorough analysis of low-cost and no-cost energy reduction strategies.
 In fact, the average BOC-certified operator has been independently verified to save energy – on average over $10,000 a year.
 One school district in Washington was able to reduce their energy bills by $300,000 a year after their facilities staff became BOC certified.
 The training is comprehensive.
 It covers HVAC, lighting, automation and controls, energy assessments, benchmarking, and more.
 It is administered by Pennsylvania College of Technology’s National Sustainable Structures Center (NSSC), and the course is hosted and sponsored by Facility Engineering Associates in Fairfax, VA.
 Classes will start in January.

 More information is available at:

-If you have any further questions regarding registration, please contact APPA’s Professional Development Department at email@example.com.
+If you have any further questions about training or information you’d like to share about relevant training for our members, please contact APPA’s Professional Development Department at email@example.com.